 You remember “The Conversation” don’t you?
 Everybody dreads it.
 You can almost see it coming.
-Your parents both look as serious as you’ve ever seen them.
+Your parents look as serious as you’ve ever seen them.
 They sit way too close to you.
 There’s a lot of deep breaths, sighs and them looking at each other as if to say, “you start.”
 Sometimes it’s just one, or it can be both if it’s going to be THAT conversation.
 Then it comes.
 Queue the eye roll.

 Whether it’s about your grades, dating, smoking, drugs or sex, we’ve all been there at some point.
-We cringed because we thought they had no idea what they were talking about, they were so old after all, how could they possibly know more than you did about [fill-in-the-blank].
+We cringed because we thought they had no idea what they were talking about, they were soooo old after all, how could they possibly know more than you did about [fill-in-the-blank].

 You knew everything there was to know about whatever they were going to talk about, and you didn’t need them to tell you anything different.
 You were an expert because you learned everything from your classmates who heard about it from their older brother or sister and they were – “wise.”

 If your parents were sly, they’d use an example from “one of their friends.
 You know how this goes; “I was talking to Joe at work, and he was telling me that Becky, his daughter, had taken a pill from a friend of hers at a party and next thing you knew he and his wife were in the emergency room wondering what was going on.
 Honey, do you know kids that take drugs at your school?
 Do you?”

 If you had analytical parents they would use the statistical approach: “I saw an article in the Journal that stated 64% of kids have tried drugs before their senior year in High School.
 Honey, do you know anyone at your school doing drugs?
 Do you do drugs?”